Gridworks’ mission is to convene, educate and empower stakeholders working to decarbonize electricity grids.

 Mike Florio is a former Commissioner of the California Public Utilities Commission (2011-2016).
 Prior to this appointment, Commissioner Florio was a senior attorney at The Utility Reform Network, and served in that capacity since 1978.
 Commissioner Florio is a member of California Conference of Public Utility Counsel.
 He was also a member of the board of governors of the California Independent System Operator from 1997 to 2005.
 Commissioner Florio holds a J.D. from New York University School of Law, a M.P.A. from the Woodrow Wilson School at Princeton University and a B.A. from Bowling Green State University.

-Deborah is Gridworks Operations Manager managing all financial and administrative functions for Gridworks bringing significant experience in managing large projects and leading process improvements for a variety of organizations.
+Deborah is Gridworks Operations and Communications Director managing all financial, administrative and communications functions for Gridworks bringing significant experience in overseeing large projects and leading process improvements for a variety of organizations.
 Prior to her current position, Deborah was brand engagement manager at Current TV in San Francisco.
 She has extensive experience in advertising, sales and marketing with such organizations as FOX Broadcasting Co., New Line Cinema and 20th Century Fox Studios in Los Angeles.
 Deborah holds a bachelor’s degree in fine arts from the University of California, San Diego.

 Tony Brunello founded Gridworks in 2010 to help policy-makers tackle the most difficult issues in decarbonizing electricity grids.
 Gridworks helps utility commissions, electric utilities, policy advocates and others identify solutions to challenging grid issues, develop solutions and make them operational in practice.
 Tony, a former top energy official in California, has worked on energy and environmental issues at the state, national, and international level for the past 20 years for industry, government and nonprofit organizations.
 Tony is also a Partner at California Strategies, one of California’s largest strategic policy consulting firms.
 Tony has a Master’s degree in Environmental and Resource Economics from University College London and undergraduate degree in Environmental Studies and Economics from the University of California, Santa Barbara.
 He lives in Oakland with his wife and two daughters.